The 19th Medical Chart

 The 19th Medical Chart (19番目のカルテ 徳重晃の問診, 19 Banme no Karute Tokushige Akira no Monshin) is a Japanese medical manga series written and illustrated by Fujiya Katsuhito.
 It began serialization on Coamix's Zenon Editorial Department website via its Web Comic Zenyon section since December 20, 2019 with the series' individual chapters being collected in 11 tankōbon volumes as of June 2025.
 A drama adaptation aired on TBS and its affiliates as part of the Sunday Theatre timeslot from July 13 to September 7, 2025.

 Plot

-Today's medical care in Japan is highly developed, divided into 18 specialized fields, such as "brain surgery", "ophthalmology", and "orthopedics", with each specialist examining and treating patients.
+Japan has a developed health-care system, divided into 18 specialized fields, including "brain surgery", "ophthalmology", and "orthopaedics", with each specialist examining and treating patients.
 A new 19th area has been added to these 18 fields, as the Department of General Medicine.
-In this department work those who not only treat illnesses, but also find the best solution for patients based on their mental health and lifestyle, working with those who don't know which department to visit, and with those who even specialists have difficulty diagnosing.
-Tokushige is one of these practitioners, who, through medical interviews, attends to his patients by carefully listening to them and going beyond their words to find what is really ailing them.
-He is bringing his expertise to the newly established department at Outora General Hospital.
+Apart from treatments, the department also finds solutions for patients based on their mental health and lifestyle, working with those who don't know which department to visit, and with those whom even specialists have difficulty diagnosing.
+Tokushige is one of these practitioners: through medical interviews, he listens carefully and goes beyond their words to find what is ailing them.
+He brings his expertise to the newly established department at Outora General Hospital.